dsqmoore/developer/_posts/apiv2/drops/0030-01-01-create-drop.md

             { "name": "file_size",    "value": null }
           ]
         },
-        "items": [...],
+        "items": [...]
       }
     }

 # Bookmark a Link

-Fill `template` with the drop's name and the URL to bookmark.
-Send it as an HTTP POST as defined by Collection+JSON[#]. **Note:** The value of the `private` field will be the default drop privacy the owner has configured for their account.
+Following the Collection+JSON spec, fill `template` with the drop's name and URL to bookmark.
+Send it as an HTTP POST to the collection's `href`. **Note:** The value of the `private` field will be the default drop privacy the owner has configured for their account.

+**TODO:** This resource MUST accept `application/vnd.collection+json` as per the Collection+JSON spec.

     $ curl -i -H 'Authorization: Token token="0gc504cf7e4a51ff8119"' \
            -H "Content-Type: application/json; charset=utf-8" \